AdrianoDiDio/Medal-Of-Honor-PSX-File-Viewer/README.md

 If the integer has the left-most bit set then we need to swap Vertex0 and Vertex2, otherwise we need to set V0 equals to V1 and
 V1 equals to V2.
 Finally we update Vertex2 with the new value taken from the int.
-Note that the Value read is an int that contains two informations: Vertex Number  (Value & 0x1FFF) and Texture Index (Value >> 16 ).
+Note that the Value read is an int that contains two values: Vertex Number  (Value & 0x1FFF) and Texture Index (Value >> 16 ).
 At the end of all the iterations we should find that the number of loaded faces is equals to the one declared in the node.